KC-135 reported down in Iraq; rescue underway

 A KC-135 tanker aircraft has crashed over western Iraq, according to U.S. Central Command.

 Two aircraft were involved in the mishap, which was not caused by hostile or friendly fire, Central Command said in a news release.
-The second aircraft was able to land safely.
-Rescue efforts are ongoing.
-The status of the crew aboard the KC-135 is not known.
+The second aircraft, reported by CBS News, was another KC-135 tanker.
+It was able to land safely in Israel.

-This is the first loss of a tanker during wartime since the May 3, 2013 crash of a KC-135, dubbed Shell 77, which went down in Kyrgyzstan.
+This is the first loss of a refueling tanker during wartime since the May 3, 2013 crash of a KC-135, dubbed Shell 77, which went down in Kyrgyzstan.
 The crew – Capt.
 Victoria A. Pinckney, Capt.
 Mark T. Voss, and T/Sgt.
-Herman Mackey III – were members of the 92nd Air Refueling Wing based at Fairchild and flying in support of operations in Afghanistan.
+Herman Mackey III – were members of the 92nd Air Refueling Wing based at Fairchild Air Force Base.
+They were flying in support of operations in Afghanistan.

-Before that, according to Air Mobility Command, four KC-135s were lost, two during takeoff and two during landing, during the Vietnam War.
+Before that, according to Air Mobility Command, four KC-135s were lost, two during takeoff and two during landing, during operations in the Vietnam War.
 None were lost to hostile fire.

 Department spokeswoman Karina Shagren confirmed earlier this week the activation of the 141st Air Refueling Wing.
-She referred other questions to the Defense Department, where a spokesperson wouldn’t confirm if the Air Force’s 92nd Air Refueling Wing, also based at Fairchild, has been deployed to support Operation Epic Fury.
+She referred other questions to the Defense Department, where a spokesperson would not confirm if the Air Force’s 92nd Air Refueling Wing, also based at Fairchild, has been deployed to support Operation Epic Fury.

 “We are aware of the situation and Central Command will be the releasing authority on further information,” Shagren said about the KC-135 crash Thursday afternoon.